Uploading/downloading/editing files#

 ^X

-More advanced editors (beyond the scope of this page) are vim
+More advanced editors (beyond the scope of this page) are vim and

-at http://www.openvim.com/.
+at https://www.openvim.com/.

-Copying faster with rsync
+Copying faster with rsync#

-is a fast and versatile copying tool.
+rsync is a fast and versatile copying tool.
 It can be much faster than

-when copying large datasets.
+scp when copying large datasets.
 It's famous for its "delta-transfer

 algorithm", which reduces the amount of data sent over the network by